LiliaFramework/Lilia/docs/docs/libraries/lia.markup.md

 ## Overview

 The markup library parses a subset of HTML-like tags for drawing rich text in chat panels.
-It handles basic color, size, and font formatting.
+It handles basic colour, size, and font formatting.

 ---